Traditional employees have income tax deducted before they get paid by their employer.

 When it comes to your Self Assessment tax return, there are a number of crucial deadlines you must meet in order to avoid a fine.

-Tax years operate differently from calendar years.
-The last tax year began on 6th April 2019 and ended on 5th April 2020, and if you earned any untaxed income during this period, you will need to settle your tax liability via Self Assessment.
+The current tax year began on 6th April 2025 and ends on 5th April 2026, and if you earn any untaxed income during this period, you will need to settle your tax liability via Self Assessment.

-If you’re registered as self-employed or have to send a tax return for any reason, you need to register by 5th October 2020.
+If you’re registered as self-employed or have to send a tax return for any reason, you need to register by 5th October 2026.
 This process can take a few days, so it’s wise to do it well in advance.

 How to register

 You can register online via the Government Gateway.
-However, before you can submit your numbers for the tax year in question, you must already have received a Unique Taxpayer Reference (UTR).
+However, before you can submit your numbers for the tax year in question, you must have already received a Unique Taxpayer Reference (UTR).

 Given that the deadline for submitting your SATR is 31st January each tax year, you are strongly advised not to leave signing up for the online service until the last minute, as it may take a week or two for your UTR to be sent to your home address.